imagej/imagej.github.io/_pages/news/2012-04-09-first-beta-of-imagej2-is-out.md

 >
 > The ImageJ2 user interface is modeled after ImageJ v1.x as much as possible.
 However, under the hood, ImageJ2 is a complete redesign of ImageJ.
 It provides backward compatibility with older versions of ImageJ by bundling the latest v1.x code and translating between "legacy" and "modern" image structures.

-ImageJ2 is slated to become the new core of Fiji (since ImageJ2 is going to be almost 100% backwards-compatible with ImageJ1).
+ImageJ2 is slated to become the new core of Fiji (since ImageJ2 is going to be almost 100% backwards-compatible with ImageJ 1.x).

 Read the full announcement [here](/news/2012-04-09-imagej-v2-0-0-beta1).